ChrisPritchard/FSH/README.md

 FSH (**F**# **Sh**ell - pronounced like 'fish') is a shell, like CMD, Powershell or Bash, entirely written in F#.

+**Note for linux/osx users** there is an issue with newlines on these platforms, due to inconsistencies between how System.Console and TextWriter work.
+I am presently trying to resolve these in the terminal-fixes branch.

 ## Basic Interactions

 In addition to normal shell features (folder navigation, creation, deletion, echo etc.), FSH also supports piping and F# interactive.
 You can run code to declare F# functions, then use those functions as part of a piping operation with the other builtin commands.
 You can also just declare anonymous expressions for piping.